 With growing volumes of data, is your SQL Server getting slow for analytical queries?
 Are you simply migrating data from MS SQL Server to Redshift?
-Whatever your use case, we appreciate your smart move to transfer data from SQL Server to Redshift.
+Whatever your use case, we appreciate your smart move to transfer data from MS SQL Server to Redshift.

 This article, in detail, covers the various approaches you could use to perform data replication from MS SQL Server to Redshift.

-This article covers the steps involved in writing custom code to load data from SQL Server to Redshift.
+This article covers the steps involved in writing custom code to load data from SQL Server to Amazon Redshift.
 Towards the end, the blog also covers the limitations of this approach.

 There might be two cases you will consider while transferring data.

 - Move data for one time into Redshift.

 - Incrementally load data into Redshift. (when the data volume is high)

 Let us look at both scenarios:

 You will need to generate the .txt file of the required SQL server table using the BCP command as follows :